Luexks/reassembly_modding_by_example/src/fragbeams.md

   Your browser does not support the video tag.
 </video>

+Because this fragment only has one stage with `rangeStdDev`, it has the disadvantage of not being able to create consistent fragment shapes.
+Additionally, this fragbeam's inability to create a stationary beam makes it unsuitable for creating standard beam weapons, although its relative simplicity makes it useful for creating other effects that only requre a long bullet.

 ## Long Sequential, Unevenly Spaced Fragbeam

 This is less like a fragbeam, and more like a bullet that leaves a long trail.